SUBRNETTING PRACTICE FOR NETWORKING ENGINEERS

 3. STUDY-CCNA.COM

 This is specifically for those preparing for the Cisco CCNA 200-301 Exam.
-It gives a step-by-step process on how you can create subnets, VLSM, CIDR, number of hosts, number of subnets, etc., and lots of examples to help you prepare for the exams.
+It gives a step-by-step process on how to create subnets, VLSM, CIDR, number of hosts, number of subnets, etc., and lots of examples to help you prepare for the exams.

 4. subnetting.org